Last updated on .

 History of Maiden’s Tower

 Maiden’s Tower sits on a small island 200 meters off the coast of Üsküdar on the Asian side of the Bosporus.
-The island was likely used as a customs station built in 408 BC by Athenian general Alcibiades to inspect ships coming from the Black Sea.
+The island was built in 408 BC by Athenian general Alcibiades.
+It was likely used as a customs station for tax collection and inspection of ships coming from the Black Sea.

 Maiden's Tower in Üsküdar, Istanbul, Turkey